TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

 1. **Do Now**
     * Students experiment with a function that returns a value, but they must add a print command to output that value.
 2. **Lesson**
-    1. Ask: What does returning do?
-What does printing do?
+    * Ask students about what they think the difference between returning and printing is.
-        1. How did you rewrite the code
+        * Get a volunteer to describe how they rewrote the code in the Do Now to get a value output.
-        2. Ask a student to write the code on the board.
+        * Ask a student to write the code on the board.
-    2. Rediscuss the contract.
-Now have outputs as well as inputs
+    * Discuss the concept of the function contract again, explaining that the functions we will work with have both inputs and outputs.
-    3. If students are struggling run an activity:
+    * If students appear to be struggling with the return vs. print concept, try this activity:
-        1. Have students build a structure using cards.
-One student is the give_card function.
+        * Students work together to build a structure using cards.
+One student volunteer represents the `give_card` function.
 This students holds the deck of cards and stands by the board.
-        2. On board display function in pseudo code that just prints the value.
-Students call the student and request cards.
-Have the student draw the card on the board or write 4Spades on the board
+        * On the board display the `give_card` function in code code that only **prints** the value of a randomly chosen card.
+Students 'call' the student and request cards, which then the student follows the instructions and draws ('prints') the card on the board.
-        3. Next display a function that returns.
-Have students call function.
-This time have the student pass out the cards when it is called.
+        * Next display a new `give_card` function that returns a card instead.
+Have students 'call' the function, however this time have the `give_card` student pass out the card when a student calls him/her.
-    	4. Debrief the activity and talk about what was learned
+    	* Debrief the activity and talk about what was learned.
 3. **Lab**
     * Given a shuffled deck, create a program that plays the game 'War'.